The last days of Pablo Escobar in the mysterious Casa Azul

 Escobar's weakness was his daughter Manuela.
 When she was 9 years old, the youngest of the Escobars was the one who suffered the most from the confinement.
 "The girl wanted to go with her grandmother, her cousins, and friends.
 But her father was strict in keeping us away from the outside world for security reasons.
 Only exceptionally and when Manuela reached the limit of despair, did Pablo agree to let her go on the weekend with one of his teachers.
-Making his daughter happy had the same priority as the war he was giving to the Colombian state.
+Making his daughter happy had the same priority as the war he was waging against the Colombian state.

 "It occurred to him to stick fluorescent stars on the ceiling of our room for Manuela to see when she lay in bed with Pablo and me.
 She was especially affectionate with her father and from time to time, before falling asleep, she would say to him: 'When I can't see you or you're not with me, dad, can I look for you in the stars looking at the sky?"
 Victoria recalled.

 Manuela didn't know, but her father had days left.
 A year after moving to La Casa Azul, she would leave her 10 years forever in Colombia.
 She would cease to be Manuela, would have to be called Juana, and would move on to live in anonymity in the then distant and unreal Argentina.
 "When someone comes to visit her from Colombia, she asks him to bring her a special mortadella that is not available in Buenos Aires," said her mother.
 The custom has its blue halo.
-"On many occasions, in the early hours of the morning, Manuela and Pablo would go to the kitchen to fry mortadella in a saucepan and eat it with rice and Coca Cola.
+"On many occasions, in the early hours of the morning, Manuela and Pablo would go to the kitchen to fry mortadella in a saucepan and eat it with rice and Coca-Cola.
 She still does".

 September 3, 1993, fell Friday.
 It was Victoria's second birthday in the "blue world" her husband had built to protect them.
 She didn't expect anything, but Escobar surprised her with a cake and six bottles of Dom Perignon.
 It was the last celebration they had together.
 Time was running out.
 Moving the cake put several lives at risk.
 Two days later, Escobar experienced the most relaxed, and perhaps cheerful, moment of his nostalgic stint at the Casa Azul: Colombia's historic 5-0 win over Argentina in the play-offs.
 He celebrated the goals and embraced his son.
 But all that fictitious evasion of reality lasted 90 minutes.

 Fifteen days later, Escobar received a letter.
 He had achieved his goal: his family could go into exile.
-"He read it carefully and suddenly stood up, approached me and told me to go talk alone in one of the rooms on the second floor.
+"He read it carefully and suddenly stood up, approached me, and told me to go talk alone in one of the rooms on the second floor.
 Victoria resisted, but there was no case: the boss gave his last order.
 She had to go and take care of her two children.

 Reality had entered the house and the bluish universe was falling apart.
 Firm in his decision, Escobar said goodbye to his family.
 She accompanied them to the blue gate and then watched them go out through the green, under the watchful gaze of the German shepherd and the goose.
 Escobar had 74 days to live.
 Could he have thought of his more than three thousand victims?
 The truth is that his son, over the years, became an ambassador for peace and travels the world giving a message against the violence of his father and has even apologized to the victims, face to face.

 "Once, looking at the starry nights in La Casa Azul, Manuela discovered a cobalt blue star; very special, which stood out in the firmament.
 That star still accompanies her wherever she is," Victoria said.
 Today, when melancholy invades her, Escobar's daughter goes out to the balcony of her house and looks for the blue star to talk to her father, as she did when she was nine years old in her parents' bed.

 Her family saw Escobar cry like a child.
 Especially when he hugged Manuela.
 He couldn't talk.
 The ungodly, bloodthirsty, unforgiving man was at that moment a child who had to say goodbye.
 Forever and ever.
 "Wherever you go, and wherever you are safe, I will find you.
 I will take a boat and find you," Escobar promised, but fate was impossible to circumvent.

 In a house near La Casa Azul in Medellín, Escobar waited for his enemies.
 He was more afraid that he could not have been more human than bloodthirsty than dead.
 He no longer had a choice.
 His son is convinced that he killed himself before his captors did.
 He died on a roof.
 He was barefoot, like that child who was walking to school on dirt streets because his parents couldn't buy him slippers.
 He had a beard.
 The last to see him alive said it hurt more to lose his family than to lose power.

 His family is convinced: in the end, Escobar took refuge more in his childhood than in his weapons.
 When he fell lifeless, he was wearing a blue T-shirt.
-As if he had painted death with his favourite color.
+As if he had painted death with his favorite color.